 Hotel Pemaquid, 3098 Bristol Road, New Harbor, ME 04554.
 207-677-2312

 The emphasis of part one will be to shoot both a morning and evening at three scenic lighthouses on the southern coast of Maine.
-Part one of the workshop ends after shooting on Tuesday morning.
+Part one of the workshop ends after shooting on the morning of the 7th.
 Each day we will be relocating to a new hotel, having a GPS unit in your car will make this process simpler.
 Assistance with post processing is not a part of this workshop.

-Participants should check in with Andy on Tuesday, (Oct.
-7th, 2014) in front of the hotel lobby at 2:30 P.M.
-We'll have quick introductions and a very brief discussion and then leave for our first shooting location.
+Participants should check in with Andy on Wednesday, (Oct.
+7th, 2015) in front of the hotel lobby at 2:30 P.M.
+We'll have quick introductions, a very brief discussion and then leave for our first shooting location.

 Cromwell Harbor Motel, 359 Main Street, Bar Harbor, ME 04609.
 Reservations only 800-544-3201, info 207-288-3201